KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 ### Shared:
 Shared scripts between all distro setups, these include shell setup and program specific setups like installing hack nerd fonts, setting up scripts with plugin managers, neovim configurations, flatpaks, etc.

+### Installers:
+This directory contains all the installers for the different branches and whether to copy firefox policies

 ## How to run